Treasury Management

 How the DAO Manages Its Funds

-• We use Realms to track treasuries and support transparent, on-chain governance.
+• We use Realmsarrow-up-right and Squads to track working group treasuries and support transparent, on-chain governance.

-• Funds like the Operations Fund or Reserve Fund are held in Squads.
+• Funds like the Core Operations Fund or Reserve Fund are held in Squadsarrow-up-right.

 • Reimbursements require receipts or proof of payment.

-• The Core Team reserves the right to have at least one member on each Squad to maintain oversight and coordination.
+• The Core Team may hold at least one signer on DAO-sponsored Squads for oversight and coordination.

 Treasury Structure